-A 'random:random' shared secret string.
-Anymail will reject incoming webhook calls from your ESP that don't include this authorization.
+A 'random: random' shared secret string.
+Anymail will reject incoming webhook calls from your ESP that don't include this authentication.
 You can also give a list of shared secret strings, and Anymail will allow ESP webhook calls that match any of them (to facilitate credential rotation).
 See Securing webhooks.

 Default is unset, which leaves your webhooks insecure.
-Anymail will warn if you try to use webhooks with setting up authorization.
+Anymail will warn if you try to use webhooks without a shared secret.

-This is actually implemented using HTTP basic authorization, and the string is technically a "username:password" format.
+This is actually implemented using HTTP basic authentication, and the string is technically a "username:password" format.
 But you should not use any real username or password for this shared secret.